PANAMÁ CITY TO MEDELLÍN: Reflections After Moving to Antioquia's Capital

 The Rise of "El Loco" To Power

 Ricardo Alberto Martinelli Berrocal is a wealthy Panamanian businessman who in 2009 won the presidential elections with more than 60.3% of the votes in alliance with various opposition parties.
-During his government, Martinelli promoted large investments for more than 20 billion dollars such as the Panamá Metro, expansion of the canal, among others.
+During his government, Martinelli promoted large investments for more than 20 billion dollars such as the Panamá Metro, expansion of the canal, and among others.
 These investments were made to strengthen the economy and consolidate the country’s position as a financial center.
 The business, logistics and services boom opened the country to foreign migration through extraordinary decrees called “Crisol de Razas”.
 With these laws it was sought that Panamá had enough manpower to undertake large works.
 In his government, foreign direct investment increased from 1,259 million dollars to 4,651 when he gave up power in 2013.